 - Health related complaints — including gastrointestinal, cardiovascular, and metabolic problems

 How can I deal with shift work sleep disorder (SWSD)?

-- Maintain a sleep diary.
-This can help identify the problem and monitor its progression over time.
+- Maintain a sleep diary to help identify the problem and monitor its progression over time.

 - Avoid extended work hours.
 Avoid working prolonged shifts and putting in excessive overtime.
-Make sure you have time to sleep and participate in family and social activities.
+Make sure to have time to sleep and participate in family and social activities.

 - Avoid long commutes, which can take time away from sleeping.

 - Avoid frequently rotating shifts.
 It is more difficult to deal with rotating shifts than it is to work the same shift for a longer period of time.

 - Get enough sleep on days off.
 Practice good sleep hygiene by planning and arranging a sleep schedule and by avoiding caffeine, alcohol, and nicotine.
 Do not start a night shift with sleep deprivation.

 - Plan a nap before or during the night shift.
 Naps can improve alertness in night shift workers.

 - Caffeine and prescription wake-promoting drugs such as modafinil (Provigil®) or armodafinil (Nuvigil®) have some role in promoting wakefulness during work hours.
 But the best strategy is to get adequate sleep.